 The material of the sink you buy is just as important as its number of compartments and size.
 All compartment sinks are made of stainless steel to ensure long-lasting durability, but there are different grades of steel used.
-Type 430 steel is commonly used in the industry for all kinds of equipment, and it ensures you get your money's worth when purchasing a sink.
-Type 304 is also very dependable with the added bonus of extra rust and corrosion resistance.
-This makes it better for use in wet environments, like coastal areas, where it will be able to stand up to the constant humidity.
+You will often find compartment sinks made of either 430 stainless steel or 304 stainless steel.

 Each compartment sink is also made with a specific gauge of steel.
 The gauge is a measurement of the steel's thickness, with lower gauges indicating a thicker metal.
 The most common gauges for compartment sinks are 18 gauge, 16 guage, and 14 gauge.